BSL Launch Recite Me assistive technology myaccountMyAccount login image

 South Lanarkshire Care at Home staff provide over 17,000 visits to service users per week.
 The South Lanarkshire service currently employs around 1,500 staff.

-Home First, introduces a new approach that provides support to individuals to return home with appropriate supports following an admission to hospital and to support others to remain at home as independently as possible.
+The Home Assessment team introduces a new approach that provides support to individuals to return home with appropriate supports following an admission to hospital and to support others to remain at home as independently as possible.

 This short-term reablement and rehabilitation service, for a period of up to 6 weeks, focuses on maximising the independence and abilities of service users.
 Individuals with ongoing support needs following the assessment period will be referred and supported by an alternative internal or commissioned Care at Home service.